Have you ever watched a human master roaster at work?

 Chris Hilder, the engineer behind the Kaffelogic Studio roast control system, threw out temperature based PID claiming it is not ideal for coffee roasting.
 He has built a new roast control system, based on studying the human master roaster at work and mimicking their process in software.
 This means looking at where the roast is headed and comparing it to where it should be headed, not just looking at the current temperature.
 It also means the ability to specify interventions during the roast for known events.
 This eliminates some of the traditional PID responses that actually damage the flavour.

-Chris describes the system he has developed as ‘human intelligence’ because it incorporates the artisanal knowledge of the master roaster into the control system.
+Chris describes the system he has developed as ‘human logic’ because it incorporates the artisanal knowledge of the master roaster into the control system.

 Wayne Burrows, the profile designer behind the Kaffelogic Studio roasting system, puts it like this: “I have found that fewer and smaller interventions work better on the overall roasting outcome.
 It is as if the Nano 7 knows how to roast coffee and should be allowed to get on with the job”.